kailash-manasarovar/statement/docs/timeline/2023/may.md

 - When I managed to get out of bed, the weird communication with the trumpet teacher continued on Twitter.

+### Covid

+- How did I get Covid?
+- No-one else had it, and I so rarely left the house!
+- Joan Carles said he had it, but perhaps he was pretending.
+- Curious.

 ## Conservatory choir concert

 - The conservatory performed a summer choir and orchestra concert which was also a graduation celebration for the 6th year students passing out.